meshtastic/meshtastic/docs/software/settings/power.md

 ### min_wake_secs

 Power management state machine option.
 See the [power page](/docs/software/other/power)for details.
 0 for default of 10 seconds

+### on_battery_shutdown_after_secs

+If non-zero, the device will fully power off this many seconds after external power is removed.

 ### phone_sds_timeout_sec